dhborus/Dreams/ComputerPickUp.md

 ## 07 February 2020

 laptop is running Ubuntu, but probably won't use it much since it is difficult to read on the computer desk.
 Could try a second lamp.
-Still best to use GitHub for transfer just in case, but iCloud is a nice backup.
+Does offer best keyboard and nice note-taking ability.
+At the very least I am going to use GitHub for transfer.

 Ubuntu chosen for number of users, foundation for Mint, Elementary, and . . . the Gnome desktop.
 Will wait for LTS.

 might consider Joplin.
 Eh . .

 ## 06 January 2020